-19. Creation of value supported by a collaborative process that connects participant actors of a system in obtaintive ences to achieve common goals, which may include product idea, process design, or active consump 20.
-Co-creation means any act of objective creativity.
-I.e., creativity that is shared by two or more people.
-The collaborative development of new learning object together with expents and statistholders.

-22. From an organizational menagement perspective, on-prevailable is a joint constraint overview.
-A set of the set of more individuals.

-24. Collaborative development of new solutions.

-25. Two or more actors collaborate to create public value by sharing ideas, knowledge and resources with each other 26.
-Entelegic process for the joint and voluntary greation of value between consumers and organizations, with the aim of obtaining value in the op-creation process and with the objective of obtaining mutual benefit for all parties involved through the op-creation process.

-27. An approach to tring together parties (ii.g. event organizer and visitor) in a tourness process in order to jointly create a multirally desirable ochiomes.

-28. A process in which organizations or institutions jointly solve problems, share experiences or develop new irrowledge, services or products through suspenation and participation of different parties, such as employees, offizients, customens, usens,

-29. The collaboration between a cuatoriver and a company to create unique value to both parties.
-29. Co-president is the process by which products, services and companies, they partners, partly develop experiences and the final curvance.
-Inadjust to a new space where the value created valued be shared.

-31. The process of designing a product, service, or experience, in which customer inputs and interactions piley a central role throughout the whole process.
+17. This refers to the process by which expert and non-expert members of the BirToons Creation Group members. - collaborate on the co-development of script, storyboard, and animation.

+18. Process through which the customer perforpales in the production and consumption of products, services or - 19.
+Creation of value supported by a collaborative process that connects participant actors of a system in interactive lences to achieve common goals, which may include product idea, process design, or active consump - 29.
+Co-creation means any act of ocliective creativity i.e., creativity that is shared by two or more people.
+The collectorative development of new learning object together with experts and statisholders. - 22.
+From an angunizational measurement opposition, or enterprise and conditions a part condition of value with stake holding includes in measurement perspective, on-deposition is a part condition and estudion of value with stake holding includes in removaled and encoded through platforms of engagements 22.
+Cooperative process for producing new land valuables without or enhancement through multisel action among two or 22.
+Cooperative process for producing new land valuables without or enhancement through multisel action among two or - more individuals. - 24.
+Collaborative development of new solutions. - 25.
+Two or more actors collaborate to create public value by sharing ideas, knowledge and resources with each other.
+26. Strategic process for the joint and voluntary creation of value between consumers and organizations, with the aim of obtaining value in the co-creation process and with the objective of obtaining mutual benefit for all parties involved through the co-creation process. - 27.
+An approach to tring together parties (e.g. event organizer and visitor) in a business process in order to jointly create a mutually desirable outcomes. - 28.
+A process in which organizations or institutions jointly solve problems, share experiences or develop new knowledge, services or products through cooperation and participation of different parties, such as employees. offzens, oustomers, users. - 23.
+The collaboration between a customer and a company to create unique value to both parties.
+36. Co-creation is the process by which products revision and companies, fiver partiers, purify develop expenseous and the final consumers.
+Nating to a new apacts where the value created vocable devalue the attention. - 31.
+The process of designing a product, service, or experience, in which customer inputs and interactions piley a central role throughout the whole process. - 32.
+Collaborative generation of ideas that are original and effective, typically with ICT tools.

-Collaborative generation of ideas that are impiral and effective, typically with ICT tools.
-Co-creation is a collaborative situation in which firms and consumers or consumers among themselves interact all toperfurit to results valuable products, services and experiences for both the simularies and the firm.
-34. A product is service design process in which read from consumers plays a central role from beginning to evel 35.
-The collutions development of new value (incompts, solutions, products, and services) signifier with respects and/or statisholders (such as customers, suppliers, etc.).
-A form of collaborative innovation: ideas are shared and improved logither, rather than kept to oneself.
+33. Co-creation is a sollaborative situation in which firms and consumers or consumers among themselves interact all - together to create valuable products, services and experiences for both the communist adding one.

+34. A product or service design processes in which report of time communisty plays a certaint risk from beginning to end.

-36. A collaborative innovation process that allows and encourages customers to take on a more active role to work with brand expects to create new value for a brand.
+35. The collaborative development of new value (concepts, solutions, products, and services) together with experts and/or state/holders (such as customers, suppliers, etc.).
+A form of collaborative innovation: ideas are shared and improved together, rather than kept to oneself. - 36.
+A collaborative innovation process that allows and encourages customers to take on a more active role to work with brand expects to create new value for a brand.